Safe-DS/DSL/docs/language/pipeline-language/expressions.md

 We now take apart the syntax again:

-- The receiver, here a [call](#calls) of the constructor of the class `DecisionTree`.
+- The receiver, here a [call](#calls) of the constructor of the class `#!sds DecisionTree`.
 This creates an instance of this class.
 - A dot.
-- The name of the instance member (here `maxDepth`).
+- The name of the instance member (here `#!sds maxDepth`).

 Note that instance members cannot be accessed from the class itself, but only from its instances.

 ##### Null-Safe Member Access

-If an expression could be `null` it cannot be used as the receiver of a regular member access, since `null` does not have members.
+If an expression could be `#!sds null` it cannot be used as the receiver of a regular member access, since `#!sds null` does not have members.
 Instead a null-safe member access must be used.
-A null-safe member access evaluates to `null` if its receiver is `null`.
+A null-safe member access evaluates to `#!sds null` if its receiver is `#!sds null`.
 Otherwise, it evaluates to the accessed member, just like a normal member access.

-The syntax is identical to a normal member access except that we replace the dot with the operator `?.`:
+The syntax is identical to a normal member access except that we replace the dot with the operator `#!sds ?.`:

 ```sds
 nullableExpression?.member